ibm-cloud-docs/direct-link/direct-link-to-cos.md

 }
 ```

-A list of private COS endpoint URLs for use in the `proxy_pass` entries above, see [COS Endpoints](https://console.bluemix.net/docs/services/cloud-object-storage/basics/endpoints.html).
+See [COS Endpoints](https://console.bluemix.net/docs/infrastructure/cloud-object-storage-infrastructure/endpoints.html#select-regions-and-endpoints) for a list of private endpoints for use in the `proxy_pass` entries above.

 #### Tips: